scaleflex/magento-cloudimage-responsive/README.md

 Cloudimage supports Magento Open Source and Commerce Edition from version 2 onwards.

 To use the module, please sign up for a free account with [Cloudimage](https://www.cloudimage.io/en/registration) and get your Cloudimage token.
-This token is required to configure the Cloudimage plugin inside Magento.
+This token is required to configure the Magento plugin.

 If you have a question or need assistance, feel free to contact our [support](https://www.cloudimage.io/en/contact-us).